Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2012 Winner

 At the time of this award, Dr. Bedard worked in the Department of Psychiatry at the Icahn School of Medicine at Mount Sinai (ISMMS) and was later promoted to Assistant Professor.
-The Robin Chemers Neustein Postdoctoral Fellowship Award supported Dr. Bedard in her study of the neural correlates of visual-spatial working memory in children and adolescents with ADHD using fMRI, which was published in the Journal of the American Academy of Child and Adolescent Psychiatry.
-Dr. Bedard was a Postdoctoral Fellow in the laboratory of Dr. Jeffrey Newcorn, Professor in the Department of Psychiatry at the ISMMS.
+Dr. Bedard studied the neural correlates of visual-spatial working memory in children and adolescents with ADHD using fMRI, which was published in the Journal of the American Academy of Child and Adolescent Psychiatry.

 Dr. Bedard is currently an Assistant Professor in the Department of Applied Psychology and Human Development at the Ontario Institute for Studies in Education at the University of Toronto, Canada.